seqcode/multimds/README.md

 >
 >...

-Important: BED file 1 and BED file 2 must be the same species, chromosome, and resolution!
+Important: the BED files must be the same species, chromosome, and resolution!

 ### Running the program